telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/end-user/list-of-formulas.md

 | TRUE                      | Returns the logical value `True`
 | UNICHAR                   | Returns the character represented by the given numeric value according to the [Unicode Standard](http://unicode.org/standard/standard.html)
 | UNICODE                   | Returns the [Unicode](http://unicode.org/standard/standard.html) code point that corresponds to the first character of a text value
-| UPPER                     | Converts text to uppprecase
+| UPPER                     | Converts text to uppercase
 | VALUE                     | Converts a text argument to a number
 | VAR.P                     | Calculates variance based on the entire population
 | VAR.S                     | Estimates variance based on a sample